dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ## What are statistical measures of Descriptive Statistics?
 Descriptive statistics measures include mean, median, mode, range, variance, standard deviation, quartiles, percentiles, skewness, kurtosis, and covariance.
 In statistics, we can study, and analyze these measures for sample data or for population data.
 In fact, when it is not possible to do a census then we use these measures of sample data and predict/extrapolate/postulate about the population measure.
 For example, if you want to know the average life expectancy of Indian women then you collect sample data and using that you can postulate about the average age of the entire indian women population.
 There is a process for doing this.
 In this process, there can be errors and there are processes of handling/factoring that error component.

-## What are statistical measures of Inferential Statistics?
+## What are statistical measures in Inferential Statistics?
 Inferential statistics measures include z-score, t-test, chi-square test, correlation coefficient, confidence interval, and p-value.

-## What are statistical measures of Predictive Statistics?
+## What are statistical measures in Predictive Statistics?
 To measure the performance of statistical models we have several measures.
 It depends upon the type of predictor or model type.
 For example, a classification model can be evaluated using precision, recall, accuracy, etc. A regression model can be evaluated using R^2 or Adjusted R^2.

-## What are the statistical tools of Inferential Statistics?
+## What are the statistical tools in Inferential Statistics?
 Inferential Statistics are statistical tools used to make inferences or draw conclusions from a given dataset.
 Examples of these tools include **hypothesis testing, regression analysis, and correlation analysis.** These tools allow researchers to infer information about population characteristics based on their observations of a smaller sample.

-## What are the statistical tools of Predictive Statistics?
+## What are the statistical tools in Predictive Statistics?
 Predictive statistics tools are machine learning algorithms, such as linear regression, logistic regression, decision trees, neural networks, and support vector machines.

 # About Variables